hmqcnoesy/booknotes/Web/Matts Angle Brackets.md

 The `<style>` element specifies styles to be applied in the document.
-A `<link>` element specifies the location of a stylesheet to be used in a similar manner.
+A `<link>` element might specify the location of a stylesheet file to be used in a similar manner.
 This will be explained in detail when discussing CSS.